wohaco/despace/venera_2_3.md

 **Orbital Compartment**

 The core of the stack was a pressurized compartment called the Orbital Compartment.
-This part housed the spacecraft's control electronics, radio transmitters and receivers, batteries, astro-orientation equipment, and so on.
-The compartment was pressurized to around 100 kPa and thermally controlled to simulate earth-like conditions, which removed the need for special electronic components that could reliably operate in extreme conditions (on Zond 1 the module depressurized in flight, severely damaging the spacecraft's systems).
+This part housed the spacecraft’s control electronics, radio transmitters and receivers, batteries, astro-orientation equipment, and so on.
+The compartment was pressurized to around 100 kPa and thermally controlled to simulate earth-like conditions, which removed the need for special electronic components that could reliably operate in extreme conditions (on Zond 1 the module depressurized in flight, severely damaging the spacecraft’s systems).

 Mounted on the outside of the Orbital Compartment were two solar panels which supplied power to the spacecraft.
 They were folded against the body of the spacecraft during launch and were only deployed when the spacecraft was already on its interplanetary trajectory.
 On the ends of each solar panel was a hemispherical radiator which radiated excess heat from the orbital compartment into through a coolant loop.